deeptii-20/cse-490g1-final-project/README.md

 For our loss function, we chose to use the MSE loss function because our problem is a regression problem and we are trying to minimize the difference between the predicted and actual scores.

+### Song Predictions
+After the model has been trained and evaluated with the training and testing data, we print out the top ten song predictions per user using the following steps:

+1. Convert the user onehot and track onehot encodings back to their string id representations using `onehot_to_item`.

+2. Get the track name and artist for each track_id

+3. For each user:
+    - Get the model score predictions for all of the tracks in the entire dataset

+    - Sort the (track_id, scores) from highest to lowest scores

+    - Print out the track name and artist for the first ten (track_id, score) items in the sorted list

 ---

 ## Experiments/Evaluation